No trade tax or wealth tax

 Among the EU-15, only a few countries offer more favorable tax provisions.
 But Austria also performs extremely well in comparison with the new EU member states that are enticing investors with major tax reductions.

 A comparison of the effective tax burden compiled by BAKBASEL and the Center for European Economic Research (ZEW) concludes that Austria continues to boast extremely business-friendly conditions within the EU despite massive tax competition from Eastern Europe.
-With a total tax burden of 22.4 percent, the taxes paid in Austria are lower than in Italy (23.1%), Germany (29.3%) and France (34.9%).
+With a total tax burden of 22.5 percent, the taxes paid in Austria are lower than in Luxembourg (23.0%), Germany (29.3%) and France (34.0%).

+The capital duty was abolished on January 1, 2016.
+Companies operating in Austria are only subject to a unified corporate tax of 25 percent.
 Taxes commonly levied in other countries, such as the trade tax or wealth tax, do not exist in Austria.
-The capital duty was abolished on January 1, 2016.
-Companies operating in Austria are only subject to a unified corporate tax of 25%.

 Austria has concluded double taxation agreements with numerous countries in line with the example set by the OECD Model Tax Convention.
 This is designed to avoid double or multiple taxation of the same income in two or several countries.
 These agreements regulate which contracting state has the right to levy income taxes on the respective income.

 Setting up a private foundation also offers a considerable degree of flexibility as well as tax advantages.
 In this manner one or more founders can donate assets in the long term to fulfil a specified purpose without the oversight of administrative authorities.

 The income tax on wages and salaries in Austria is levied in several progressive tax rates.
 The percentages of taxes levied for the specified levels of progression are relevant as well as the assessment base as a means of determining the precise amount of income tax to be paid.
 More detailed information is available in our brochure "Tax Aspects in Austria".